 Batman v Superman is full of wrong and confusing choices.

-For starters: the opening scene is simply wrong, because of its positioning rather than its artistic value.
+For starters: the opening scene is merely wrong, because of its positioning rather than its artistic value.

 By opening with the 7th (or so) retelling of the Waynes’ murder, you confused the audience once again, because they might have thought that was the reason why he murders people.
 Sure, it is said this is an older Batman (even though it’s weird Clark never heard about him, and even the Daily Planet itself seems to have limited knowledge about the matter), but the various versions of the character that the parents’ murder is ‘only’ the trigger of him becoming Batman.
 Nolan made it clear, Burton too.